DNR: Deer Donation Program & CWD Testing.

 November 1, 2023: DNR confirmed that a hunter-harvested wild deer in Trempealeau County tested positive for CWD.
 This is the first confirmed wild deer CWD-positive detected in Trempealeau County.
 This detection will cause the renewal of the baiting and feeding bans already in place in Trempealeau and Jackson counties.
 Read how hunters in Trempealeau, Jackson, and Eau Claire counties can help here.

-November 30, 2023: DNR confirmed first positive CWD result in a wild deer harvested in Jackson County.
+November 30, 2023: DNR confirmed the first positive CWD result in a wild deer harvested in Jackson County.
 The detection will cause a renewal of the baiting and feeding ban in Jackson County already in place.
 In December, a second deer tested positive for CWD in Jackson County.
-On 1/30/24 at 6:30 PM, at the Jackson Electric Cooperative, N6868 County Road F, Black River Falls, the DNR and the Jackson County Deer Advisory Council will host a public meeting to provide information on CWD in Wisconsin, local testing efforts, and disease surveillance options being considered.

 According to the U.S. Centers for Disease Control and Prevention (CDC) website, certain experimental studies on the possibility of transmission of CWD to non-human primates raise the concern that CWD may pose a risk to people, and suggest that it is important to prevent human exposure to CWD.